FindingTheInvisibleHand/electric-companies-USA/README.md

 ## ⚡ Powering the AI Era: An Analysis of U.S. Electric Utilities

-The explosive growth of artificial intelligence has triggered a parallel surge in institutional demand for electricity.
+The exponential growth of artificial intelligence has triggered a parallel surge in institutional demand for electricity.
 Over the past three years, this demand has reached levels significant enough to reshape long-term energy strategy in the United States.

 Recent developments point to a potential **nuclear and grid-capacity renaissance**: